hgomezf/yakyak-docker/README.md

 Building this image you can specify some options:

-* Version stable to build
+* Stable version to build
 * UID for the user
 * GID for the user